khoj-ai/khoj/documentation/docs/advanced/lmstudio.md

 Khoj natively supports local LLMs [available on HuggingFace in GGUF format](https://huggingface.co/models?library=gguf).
 Using an OpenAI API proxy with Khoj maybe useful for ease of setup, trying new models or using commercial LLMs via API.
 :::

-Khoj can use any OpenAI API compatible server including [Ollama](/advanced/ollama), [LMStudio](/advanced/lmstudio) and [LiteLLM](/advanced/litellm).
-Configuring this allows you to use non-standard, open or commercial, local or hosted LLM models for Khoj

-Combine them with Khoj can turn your favorite LLM into an AI agent.
-Allowing you to chat with your docs, find answers from the internet, build custom agents and run automations.

-For specific integrations, see our [Ollama](/advanced/ollama), [LMStudio](/advanced/lmstudio) and [LiteLLM](/advanced/litellm) setup docs.
-For general instructions to setup Khoj with an OpenAI API proxy see below.
+[LM Studio](https://lmstudio.ai/) is a desktop app to chat with open-source LLMs on your local machine.
+LM Studio provides a neat interface for folks comfortable with a GUI.

+LM Studio can expose an [OpenAI API compatible server](https://lmstudio.ai/docs/local-server).
+This makes it possible to turn chat models from LM Studio into your personal AI agents with Khoj.

-## General Setup
+## Setup

-1. Start your preferred OpenAI API compatible app
+1. Install [LM Studio](https://lmstudio.ai/) and download your preferred Chat Model
+2. Go to the Server Tab on LM Studio, Select your preferred Chat Model and Click the green Start Server button
 3. Create a new [OpenAI Processor Conversation Config](http://localhost:42110/server/admin/database/openaiprocessorconversationconfig/add) on your Khoj admin panel
    - Name: `proxy-name`
    - Api Key: `any string`
-   - Api Base Url: **URL of your Openai Proxy API**
+   - Api Base Url: `http://localhost:1234/v1/` (default for LMStudio)
 4. Create a new [Chat Model Option](http://localhost:42110/server/admin/database/chatmodeloptions/add) on your Khoj admin panel.
    - Name: `llama3` (replace with the name of your local model)
    - Model Type: `Openai`